digitalajf/Quadtree/README.md

 ---

 ### What's new since ver 3.16?
 This revision has benn compiled with JDK 16.0.2.
 Changes were made to the UI (ProximityTester.java) with an added "Dark" theme, extra functionality and a number of bug fixes.
 The Quadnode class has been extracted from Quadtree.java where it was once an inner class and is now a stand-alone class.
-See CHANGE_LOG or "Issues" section for a comprehensive breakdown.
+See CHANGE_LOG or "Issues" section for a comprehensive view.

 ### Some noteworthy characteristics:
 - AABBs can be added or removed from the Quadtree